-I snapped my head towards him, ready to hurl a ice mist to freeze him up, but Moca completely beat me to it.
+I snapped my head towards him, ready to hurl an ice mist to freeze him up, but Moca completely beat me to it.
 Something white and sticky flew through the air and smacked the Chief in the face, arms, and legs.

-Spiderwebs covered his mouth, his arm and legs were stuck to the floor unable to move.
+Spiderwebs covered his mouth, his arm and legs were stuck to the floor, unable to move.
 Not even a second later, Moca formed around his right hand made out of spiderwebs.
 It twisted and turned into a large sharp spear, and with fluid motion, he threw it downwards with force.
-The first spear landed right next to the Chief’s cheek as blood seeped out from a scratch.
+The first spear landed right next to the Chief’s cheek as blood seeped out from scratch.
 The Chief gulped, staring at how close the spear impaled a hole in his head.

-Moca threw another one that came hurtling down from the sky, each one a centimeters away from getting perfectly getting impaled.
+Moca threw another one that came hurtling down from the sky, each one a centimeters away from getting perfectly impaled.
 Right now, the Chief looked funny like a puppet with all the spears sticking around him.

 “Disrespecting young mistress.”
 Moca snarled in between his teeth.
 “If these low intelligent species don’t know any better, I would’ve killed them here and now.”